-New figures from the Central Statistics Office show that residential property prices - at a national level - rose by 8% in the year to February.
-This marked the strongest annual rise in five months.
+The latest figures from the Central Statistics Office show that residential property prices nationwide rose by 7.2% in the year to August - the fastest pace in over a year.